jayaprakashll/NutriRx/Readme.md

 **NutriRx** is a healthcare-focused AI application that leverages a fine-tuned language model (LLM) to extract and interpret doctor’s prescription PDFs.
 It provides personalized diet-based recommendations, helping patients align their daily food habits with their medical conditions.

 ✅ Achieved **91.3% accuracy** in classifying prescription content and generating valid food suggestions.
+⚠️ Ensure that model is running on the local machine

 ---